incihuseynli/LandingPage/README.md

 npm run dev
 ```

-## Technologies that I used for this projects
+## Technologies that I used for this project

 ### React JS